samringer/samringer.github.io/_posts/2018-09-02-loss-functions.md

 <img src="{{site.url}}/assets/images/Loss_Functions/Cross_Entropy_Larger.png" alt="Cross_Entropy" width="600" height="292" class="center_5">

-Cross-entropy is used over the other loss functions mentioned above to improve training speed.
-If a classifier is correctly classifying images it will output extreme class probabilities, like *0.95* or *0.03*.
-When these extreme probabilities appear the training of your network will grind to a halt if you are using a loss function like mean squared error.
-The benefit of cross-entropy in classification is that it allows the model to keep learning at a decent rate, even when it is outputing extreme probabilities.
-(The deeper reason for this involves the magnitudes of gradients produced at extreme probabilities as a result of using a [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).)

 Again, the loss functions gives us **one** number that represents how accurate our network is.